 The cold was biting now and bowed his head even lower down, pulling his hood with him as if the very action could keep at bay the thoughts that plagued him.
 It was the storm, he thought, blaming it for putting him in such a melancholy frame of mind.
 He trudged onwards, the sound of his boots crunching upon the icy surface that was beginning to form on the harden rock of the ground, focusing his concentration instead on the path homeward, trying once again to ignore the memories that seemed determined to invade his peace of mind.

-Wriggling in he pulled the door shut, his hands fighting against the aching cold that seeped into them even with the thick gloves he worn, his eyes blurring with moisture from the wind that had lashed at him.
+Sliding his way in he pulled the door shut, his hands fighting against the aching cold that seeped into them even with the thick gloves he worn.
+His vision blurred with moisture from the wind that had lashed at him making his task all the more difficult..
 Walking into the wind had sapped most of his strength and he leaned against the door, closing his eyes, exhaustion hitting him.
 The few seconds of respite gave him a chance to gather what energy he still had and wiping the damp from his eyes he stood upright reaching for the lantern that was nearby and gave it a twist.
 Faint white light glowed outwards, causing dark shadows to stretch out across the walls of the interior, bringing his surroundings into view.

 Once upon a time it had been a ship.
 A ship that had flown amongst the stars with a purpose lost to the past and a crew long dead.
 Now it was stuck fast on this planet unable to fly, providing a home, a shelter against the elements that raged outside.

-With the light guiding him he walked along a long stretch of corridor, his shadow stretching and moving across the grey metal surface of the hull of the ship as the sound of the wind outside rattled throughout, the pounding of his boots against the floor echoing with each stride.
+With the light guiding him he walked along a long stretch of corridor, his shadow stretching and moving across the grey metal surface of the hull of the ship as the sound of the wind outside rattled throughout blending in with the echoing stride of his boots against the floor.

 Taking his time he drank some more, giving no indication to who was in the room that he was aware of their presence as he savored the heat that the drink generated through his body.
 Whoever they were they could wait until he was ready.
 With slow ease he placed the tumbler back on the bench and turned around, his hand running over the hood of his jacket, pulling it away as he did so, revealing the face that had been hidden underneath.